MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/create-chatgpt-plugin.md

 In this article, we'll show you how to take a Semantic Kernel plugin and expose it to ChatGPT with Azure Functions.
 As an example, we'll demonstrate how to transform the `MathPlugin` we created in previous articles into a ChatGPT plugin.

-Once we're done, you'll have a Azure Function that exposes each of your plugin's native functions as HTTP endpoints along with the necessary manifest and schema files to import your plugin into Semantic Kernel or ChatGPT.
+Once we're done, you'll have an Azure Function that exposes each of your plugin's native functions as HTTP endpoints so they can be used by Semantic Kernel _or_ ChatGPT.
 If you want to see the final solution, you can check out the sample in the public documentation repository.

 | Language  | Link to final solution |
 | --- | --- |
 | C# | [Open solution in GitHub](https://github.com/MicrosoftDocs/semantic-kernel-docs/tree/main/samples/dotnet/05-Create-ChatGPT-Plugin) |
 | Python | _Coming soon_ |

-> [!Note]
-> Skills are currently being renamed to plugins.
-This article has been updated to reflect the latest terminology, but some images and code samples may still refer to skills.

 ## Prerequisites
 To complete this tutorial, you'll need the following: